AST3101-BlackHoles/Gravity-Assignment-3/README.md

 Write a matched filter search and use it to determine

   * the number of signals present
-  * the statistical significance of each signal (i.e., a False Alarm Probability)
+  * a reference time for each detected signal
-  * the physical amplitude, signal to noise ratio, and reference time for each detected signal
+  * the statistical significance of each signal (i.e., a False Alarm Rate or Probability)

 Signals will be sine-Gaussians of the form